 With each passing year, there seems to be increasing pressure for elementary, middle and high school students to make good grades and prepare for a path to higher education.
 For some kids, this means getting help from a tutor to bridge any gaps in understanding in certain subjects.

-Since more families often have reliable high-speed Internet connections at home, too, Internet-based tutoring services are growing.
+Since most families have reliable high-speed internet connections at home, internet-based tutoring services are growing.
 When you apply for these jobs, you usually have to take tests in your selected subject areas and submit to background checks.
 Though you could start your own online tutoring service, sites like Tutor.com have already done the legwork for you in terms of marketing.
-These sites match thousands of kids with tutors each week, both in your country and abroad.
+These sites match thousands of kids (and adults) with tutors each week, both in your country and abroad.
 However, they may also determine your hourly rate or take a cut of what you charge, so you can decide whether it's better to work for them or go on your own.